sebastian-li/academic-kickstart/content/home/experience.md

   description = """
   ---

+  * Adopted machine learning and deep learning methods to predict childhood leukemia, and eye diseases with DNA methylation data
+  * Designed pipelines for germline and somatic variant discovery of WGS and WES data
-  * Led a meta-analysis project of US National Institutes of Health (NIH) Pregnancy and Childhood Epigenetics (PACE) study about the effects of birth order on perinatal DNA methylation
+  * Led an NIH 12-country-cohort EWAS project studying birth order and perinatal DNA methylation
-  * Participated in a meta-analysis project of NIH PACE study on the association of C-section and perinatal DNA methylation led by Harvard T.H.
-Chan School of Public Health
-  * Led collaborations with European (Danish and Sweden) cohorts on meta-analysis of childhood glioma GWAS studies
+  * Led a multi-cohort GWAS project on childhood glioma
-  * Trained new PhD students and pediatrician research follows
+  * Trained new PhD students and pediatrician research fellows

   """

 [[experience]]